 When Good Things Happen

-How can you make the most of your time in retirement?
-Well, many people choose to volunteer with causes that they feel passionate about.
-In this episode, Tom is joined by Raul DuQue, a former VP of Business Development, Real Estate Professional, and Broker.
-Currently, Raul spends his time volunteering with Second Helpings of Atlanta and Golden Corner Food Pantry in Oconee, SC.
-Raul speaks about his journey moving from Cuba to the United States at a young age.
-Plus, Tom and Raul explain why volunteering is a great way to maintain mental and physical health during retirement.
+How can you make the most out of your time in retirement?
+Many people choose to volunteer with causes that they feel passionate about.
+In this episode we are joined by a man named Raul DuQue, who’s done exactly that.
+Raul joined the US Army in 1974.
+After his service with the 82nd Airborne Division he attended Florida International University under the GI bill.
+While attending school, Raul entered the workforce as an advertising sales executive selling advertising for a direct mail shopper.
+After a year on the job, he was promoted to sales management, which became his life-long career.
+In retirement, Raul spends his time volunteering with Second Helpings of Atlanta and Golden Corner Food Pantry in Oconee, SC.
+Raul begins the episode speaking about his journey moving from Cuba to the United States at a young age and what that was like for him.
+Finally, Tom and Raul explain why volunteering is a great way to maintain your mental and physical health during retirement.

 In This Episode: